Last update: 12.12.2018

 Well, of course, if you simply want to appear to be located somewhere else in the world and browse geo-restricted content, you may still be safe.
-Unless… but wait for a second, you won’t like this.
+Unless… but wait a second, you won’t like this.

 You are simply not protected at all if you use this VPN for free.

-Well, we could go all soft on Hola and make you feel good about yourself that it allows you to contribute to a community-powered network and you can be a part of something big and amazing (helping the world become a better place, blah blah blah), but we are not here for singing lullabies.
-We are here to help you find the best VPN for your needs.
+We could go all soft on Hola and make you feel good about contributing to a community-powered network.
+You may believe that you can be a part of something big and amazing – helping the world become a better place blah blah blah.
+But we aren’t here to sing you lullabies.
+We’re here to help you find the best VPN for your needs.

 How to download and install it

 Basically, Hola VPN is a proxy browser extension that you can install for Windows, Mac OS, Chrome, Firefox, Safari, and other popular platforms.
 This app is also available, for example, for Android and iOS.
 You can easily download and install it.
 A few clicks, and you’re done.
 There’s really nothing to add here.

 If you select a platform icon from the top menu, you may redirect to a purchase page (Windows and Hola VPN Plus) or a respective download page.
 You can also choose a platform further down the home page.
 If you select your client there, it will download in seconds.
 Well, unless it’s one that needs subscription.

 As a third option: you can press the FREE – Start button on the home page.
 If you’ve created an account with your email and password, you’ll see this screen after you’ve logged in:

 In case you have no account or haven’t logged in, you can only install the browser extension this way by clicking Next.

 In general, we can say that this official website is all about promoting Hola VPN Plus, which is the paid version.
 It’s not really clear though how it is any better or why anyone would pay for it.
 But, if you watch where you click, you can still download and install the free app.